Things To Do in Ipoh

 Concubine Lane is a cute narrow lane flanked by old-style Chinese shop houses, complete with shutters and beautiful tiles.
-You can find trendy boutiques, fascinating antique shops, and countless cafes selling the traditional white coffee of Ipoh.
+You can find trendy boutiques, fascinating antique shops, and countless cafes selling Ipoh’s traditional white coffee.

 The lane is less crowded during the week but most fun to visit at the weekend when stalls are set up selling souvenirs and typical foods of the area.
 The old charm and vibrant history of this area are not to be missed!